alexfmpe/semantic-satiation/src/Posts/002-filter.md

 Namely, if there's a unique way to "detour" the given predicate through another law-abiding one, then the other one is "better".
 We require the "best" such predicate, or that all such "best" are all equivalent/isomorphic.

-Note there's no unique way to implement `ByteString.filter` with `Silly.filter`, since the `Silly` implementation has an extra redundant `Word8` floating around.
+Note there's no unique way to implement `ByteString.filter` with `Silly.filter`, since the `Silly` one has an extra redundant `Word8` floating around.
 ```haskell
   ByteString.filter p = Silly.filter (p . fst)
   ByteString.filter p = Silly.filter (p . snd)